remosrulloda/Pennyworth/README.md

 ## Future Enhancements

-- Integration with cloud storage services
 - More advanced rule customization
-- GUI for easier rule creation and management
+- Better GUI for easier rule creation and management

 ## Contributing